Department of Mathematics and Statistics

 I have been a Teaching Fellow for the following courses:

-- Block-Wise Conditional Auto-Regressive Modeling of Latent Genotypes for GWAS.
-Submitted to the GAW19.
+- Block-Wise Auto-Regressive Modeling of Latent Genotypes for GWAS.
+In Preparation.

 - Assessing the Computational Efficiency of a Spatial Boost Model for Quantitative Trait GWAS.
 Accepted by Springer Proceedings in Mathematics & Statistics.